 Behold the most glorious summer treat (which probably represents my daily calorie intake, but no matter, it’s worth it), the knickerbocker glory sundae!
 It’s an epic sundae composed of layers of ice cream, fruit, whipped cream, meringue or nuts that can mainly be found in Great Britain’s ice cream parlors.
-I never heard about it before reading Harry Potter and the Philosopher’s Stone in English.

 My Knickerbocker glory sundae is composed of scoops of raspberry and almond ice creams, honeycomb candy and raspberry whipped cream, all drizzled with a copious amount of homemade raspberry sauce.
 Yummy!
 Who wouldn’t want a spoon (or twenty) of that?
 The sharpness of the raspberry is contrasted with the sweet almond ice cream, and the crunchy pieces of honeycomb ensure you’ll get a surprising texture all throughout your knickerbocker glory sundae.
 And who doesn’t like their sundae topped with whipped cream for added smoothness and creaminess?
 This is a real treat that I’m very excited to share with you all.

 HARRY POTTER INSPIRATION